Religious habit: Sunni in central asia

-Turkmen mullahs in Iran continued wearing traditional Chakmen till modern day but new uniforms have been introduced in official madrasahs which are cyan or grey robes with westernised designs and are tighter than shorter. turbans have also been made smaller than before. however old generation mullahs still wear Chakmen over white shirt rather the standardised uniforms. keeping a mustache was also more common in earlier times but modern mullahs either fully shave or trim the mustaches following fundamentalist trend.
+Turkmen mullahs in Iran continued wearing traditional Chakmen until the modern day, but new uniforms have been introduced in official madrasahs which are cyan or grey robes with westernised designs and are tighter than shorter.
+Turbans have also been made smaller than before. however old generation mullahs still wear Chakmen over abwhite shirt rather the standardised uniforms. keeping a mustache was also more common in earlier times but modern mullahs either fully shave or trim the mustaches following fundamentalist trends.